My geirlanesskog.com site will host my more

 For buying the best Poser stuff (and pretty good free stuff too), I go to

-For mostly the free stuff, but also some purchases, plus artwork and discussion groups which help me come up with ideas, there's Renderosity and 3D Commune.
+For mostly the free stuff, but also some purchases, plus artwork and discussion groups which help me come up with ideas, there's Renderosity.

 I've posted my art on my gallery at